fxnnxc/fxnnxc.github.io/_reviews/nlp-knowledge-neurons.md

 * *hidden layer* : $\mathbf{m} = f(\mathbf{x} \cdot K^\top)$
 * *memory coefficient* of the ith memory cell : $\mathbf{m}_i$

+#### Composition of Multiple Memories

 In the transformer, the role of key is to capture patterns on the input sequence, and value represent distributions of tokens.
-Multiple values are contribute by composition of memories.
+Multiple memories weighted by keys are combined in a MLP.

 $$
 \large{\mathbf{y}^\ell = \sum_i \mathrm{ReLU}(\mathbf{x}^l \cdot \mathbf{k}_i^\ell) \cdot \mathbf{v}_i^\ell + \mathbf{b}^\ell}
 $$

-While a single feed-forward layer composes its memories in parallel, a multi-layer model uses the residual connection r to sequentially compose predictions to produce the model’s final output.
+While a single feed-forward layer composes its memories in parallel, a `multi-layer model` uses the **residual connection** to sequentially compose predictions to produce the model’s final output.